EntelectChallenge/2019-Worms/game-engine/state-files.md

   * Score → *This player's score points currently acquired*
   * Current worm id → *The Id number of the opponent player's worm that is currently in play*
   * Worms → *A list of all the worms under this player's control.
 Worms in this list look like a **[default worm](#default-text-worm-properties)***
+  * Previous Command → *The command which this opponent bot supplied to the engine on the last round as a string.  e.g. 'move 20 9'.
+Note that it doesn't contain 'C;\<number\>;'*

 * @&#8203;04 Special Items → *Section denoting the special items in this match*